yorgos-ai/pet-adoption/PRE-REQUISITES.md

 ```
 make init_setup
 ```

+> [!NOTE]
+> During the execution of the set_up.sh script, you might be prompted to restart some services.
+Press Enter a few times and the script will continue.

 This make command executes the [set_up.sh](pet_adoption/scripts/set_up.sh) script which does the following things:
 - Installs the AWS CLI
 - Installs Docker